Pinayflorescarandang/POULTRYFARMS.PH/README.md

 The findings of this research will be valuable to local egg producers and agricultural landowners, not only in San Jose but also in Batangas Province, in determining whether egg production is a better alternative to crop cultivation (black pepper, coffee, and lanzones).
 This research will also assist farmers' groups such as cooperatives and businesses, feed-milling companies, and local government authorities in channeling financial assistance aimed at improving and expanding agribusiness in the province.

 ## Statement of the Problem
-According to conversations with egg producers in San Jose, the more tough problems they face, the better.
+According to conversations with egg producers, the more tough problems they face, the better.
 Constantly have to deal with can be ranked in terms of the egg's degree of importance.
 (1) high inflation rate; (2) low farm-gate pricing; and (3) high feed prices are all factors that affect the production company.
 <p align="center">